deep fried onion rings with dipping sauce

 2

-Mix together all 8 ingredients for the dipping sauce in a bowl and stir until it's nice and creamy.
+Meanwhile, make the dipping sauce.
+Combine all ingredients in a bowl until nice and creamy.
 Cover and put in the fridge until it's time to serve.

 • Preparing the beer batter for onion rings.